 The outdoor seating area, located next to the front mast and the garage ramp door, hence giving a clear view of the ship's surroundings.

 Several white chairs aligned together in the outdoor area of the second deck of the accommodation superstructure.

 On the deck above, one can spot the ship's bridge, which is painted in black.
 Above it, you can see the company flag of Tsokos Lines.

 The second deck of the accommodation superstructure, which has numerous chairs as well as the ship's lifeboat.

-The ship's accommodation superstructure seen from the edge exterior deck.
+The ship's accommodation superstructure seen from the edge of the outdoor deck.
 It is very wide and provides lots of space for passengers.
 Above the garage and underneath the windows of the first deck, the ship's name is written in Greek letters, with white characters highlighted in red.

-Mainland Greece seen at the opposite of the South Evoian Gulf.
+Mainland Greece seen at the opposite side of the South Evoian Gulf.

 Soon afterwards, the ship began to head towards Oropos.
 Five minutes into the trip, I spotted the ANNA MARIA of Gavanozis Shipping heading towards Eretria.